scottt/chrome-extension-dead-simple-url-redirector/README.md

 # Dead Simple URL Redirector for a Specific Domain

-* Generates a URL redirection Chrome extension for a domain you specify
+* Generates an URL redirection Chrome/Firefox extension for a domain you specify
- * can only touch requests from this domain
+  * Specifying a domain limits the network requests the extension can see or touch
 * Minimalist so you can easily audit the code

 # One Time Setup

 Create a hostname mappings file.
-Two hosts separated by space per line, e.g. [MAPPINGS-EXAMPLE](MAPPINGS-EXAMPLE):
+Two hosts separated by space per line, e.g. (from [MAPPINGS-EXAMPLE](MAPPINGS-EXAMPLE)):
 ```
 example.com b.com
 test.example.com test.b.io